Territorial evolution of Poland: 1945

 At the end of World War II, the Allies formally accepted the unconditional surrender of Nazi Germany.
 There were extensive changes to the territorial extent of Poland, following the decision taken at the Tehran Conference of 1943 at the insistence of the Soviet Union.
 The Polish territories east of the Curzon Line (known as the Kresy), which the Soviet Union had occupied in 1939 along with the Bialystok region were permanently annexed, resulting in Poland losing over 20% of its pre-war borders.
 While a large portion of this area was predominately populated by Ukrainians and Belarusians, most of their Polish inhabitants were expelled.
 Today these territories are part of Belarus, Ukraine and Lithuania.

-Poland received former German territory east of the Oder–Neisse line, consisting of the southern two thirds of East Prussia and most of Pomerania, Neumark (East Brandenburg), and Silesia.
+Poland received former German territory east of the Oder–Neisse line, which it previously lost in the Partitions of Poland or earlier, consisting of the southern two thirds of East Prussia, most of Pomerania and Silesia, right-bank Lubusz Land and Lusatia, and northern and western outskirts of Greater Poland.
 Poland also received the town of Swinemünde (now Świnoujście) on the island of Usedom and the city of Stettin (now Szczecin) on the western bank of the Oder river in accordance with the Potsdam Agreement.
-The German population was expelled and these territories were repopulated mainly with Poles from central Poland and those expelled from the eastern regions.
+The German population was expelled in accordance with the agreement and these territories were repopulated mainly with Poles from central Poland and those expelled from the eastern regions.
 Early expulsions in Poland were undertaken by the occupying Soviet and Polish Communist military authorities even before the Potsdam Conference ("wild expulsions").
 The new borders between the two post-war German states and Poland were later reaffirmed in the Treaty of Zgorzelec with East Germany (1950) and in the Treaty of Warsaw (1970) with West Germany.

 Polish-Soviet border changes

 On August 16, 1945, a border agreement between Poland and the USSR was signed.
-The western portion of the Byelorussian SSR was granted to Poland.
-The Belastok Voblast was divided into Soviet Brest Voblast, Hrodna Voblast and Polish Białystok Voivodeship.
+The western portion of the Byelorussian SSR was restored to Poland.
+The Belastok Region was divided into Soviet Brest Region, Grodno Region and Polish Białystok Voivodeship.

+Initially, at the end of World War II in 1945, Poland also gained control of the current southern border strip of the Kaliningrad Oblast, with Polish administration organized in the towns of Gierdawy and Iławka, however, the area was eventually annexed by the Soviet Union and included within the Kaliningrad Oblast by December 1945.

 As a result, Poland lost about 178,000 km2 of its pre-war territory in the east, but gained some 101,000 km2 in the west and north.